tferracina/ArDCA-Python/writeup.typ

 The pseudolikelihood maximization DCA (plmDCA) algorithm replaces the intractable full-likelihood fit of the Potts model (which earlier methods approximated) with a tractable product of conditional likelihoods.
 Concretely, the inverse Potts problem on an alignment of length $L$ becomes $L$ coupled multinomial logistic regressions rather than a single optimization over the global partition function.

 === Method
 We retain the Potts parametrization of fields and couplings introduced in @potts.
-To mitigate redundacy, sequences are reweighted using an identity threshold $x in [0.8, 0.9]$: for sequence $m$, let
+To mitigate redundacy, sequences are reweighted using an empirically found identity threshold $x = 0.9$.
+For sequence $m$, let
 $
   w_m = 1 / m_m, quad "with" m_m = |{a: "sim"(sigma^((a)),sigma^((b)))>=x}|,
 $